![]() |

 Intensity and Energy SourceThe following table, adapted from O'Neil (2001)[1], shows the relationship between exercise intensity (% of your Maximum Heart Rate) and the energy source (carbohydrate and fat).

 Respiratory Exchange Ratio (RER)Carbohydrates, fat and protein all play a part in energy metabolism, and for a specific volume of oxygen, the energy released will depend upon the energy source.
-It is possible to estimate which particular fuel (carbohydrate, fat or protein) is being oxidised by calculating the Respiratory Exchange Ratio (RER).
+It is possible to estimate which particular fuel (carbohydrate, fat or protein) is oxidised by calculating the Respiratory Exchange Ratio (RER).
 RER is the ratio of carbon dioxide (CO 2 ) produced to oxygen (O 2 ) consumed and is known as the Respiratory Quotient (RQ).
-If carbohydrate is completely oxidised to CO 2 and water (H 2 O) then the relationships are as follows: If fat is completely oxidised to CO 2 and H 2 O then the relationships are as follows: The RER for protein is approx. 0.8 but as it plays a very small part in energy metabolism.
+If carbohydrate is completely oxidised to CO 2 and water (H 2 O) then the relationships are as follows: If fat is completely oxidised to CO 2 and H 2 O then the relationships are as follows: The RER for protein is approx. 0.8, but it plays a small part in energy metabolism.
 A value between 0.7 and 1.0 indicates a mixture of fat and carbohydrate as the energy source.
 A value greater than 1.0 indicates anaerobic respiration due to more CO 2 being produced than O 2 consumed.

 References